yaronf/I-D/STAR/draft-sheffer-acme-star.md

 renewed certificate from the CA, which is eventually consumed by the CDN.
 The latter is also used to terminate the delegation, if so needed.

 The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol:

 - Bootstrap: the CDN requests from the DNO the delegation of a specific name and in turn DNO asks an ACME CA to create the corresponding short-term and auto-renewed (STAR) certificate ({{proto-bootstrap}});
 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});
 - Termination: the DNO (indirectly) stops name delegation by explicitly requesting the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).

 ## Preconditions
 {: #proto-preconditions}

 The protocol assumes the following preconditions are met:

 - A mutually authenticated channel between CDN and DNO pre-exists.
 This is called "STAR channel" and all STAR protocol exchanges between CDN and DNO are run over it.
-It provides the guarantee that requests and responses are authentic [^1]{:tf: source="tf"}.
+It provides the guarantee that requests and responses are authentic.
 - CDN and DNO have agreed on a "CSR template" to use, including at a minimum:
-  - Subject name (e.g., "somesite.DNO.com"),
+  - Subject name (e.g., "somesite.example.com"),
   - Validity (e.g., 24 to 72 hours),
   - Requested algorithms,
   - Key length,
   - Key usage.

   The CDN is required to use this template for every CSR created under the same delegation.
 - DNO has registered through the ACME interface exposed by the Certificate Authority (CA) using the usual ACME registration procedure.
-The DNO shall, at the registration stage, query the ACME server for the supported STAR capabilities – for example: the minimum validity period of the issued certificate, the maximum duration of the automatic renewal process (either as a maximum number of renewal events, or as its maximum absolute life-span).

-[^1]: Note that, under this assumption, the key used to authenticate the CDN to the DNO becomes a critical asset for the security of the proposed protocol, and that certain interactions (e.g., CSR submission) might require a stronger authentication mechanism.
-For example, stacking a further authentication factor on top of CDN's STAR key would allow to distinguish an attacker that has only managed to successfully attack the CDN's STAR key from the legitimate CDN.
+In ACME terms, the DNO has an Account on the server and is ready to issue Orders.

 ## Bootstrap
 {: #proto-bootstrap}

-CDN (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
+The CDN (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed upon CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
 The DNO uses the CDN identity provided on the STAR channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
-(TBD: This is probably a case that would require a further authentication stage over the one provided by the mutual-authenticated STAR channel?)
 Assuming everything is in order, it then "forwards" the CDN request to the ACME CA by means of the usual ACME application procedure.
-Specifically, DNO, in its role as an ACME client, requests the CA a STAR certificate, i.e., one that:
+Specifically, the DNO, in its role as an ACME client, requests the CA to issue a STAR certificate, i.e., one that:

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;